SwellRT/swellrt/wave/doc/swellrt/Editor.md

 ```

-If we want to comment another part of the text that overlaps first comment's text, by default, the editor will split an override the former annotation with the new one (B):
+If we want to comment another part of the text that overlaps first comment's text, by default, the editor will split and override the former annotation with the new one (B):

 ```
               	  {comment,A}